About the Layman’s Institute

 Credentials:

-I guess the main reason people access a page like this is to ascertain whether the author has any idea what he or she is talking about.
-That makes sense, so here is a little about who I am, and why I think I can teach the subjects I will offer.
+Usually, people access a page like this is to see whether the author has any idea what he is talking about.
+That makes perfect sense, so here is a little about who I am, and why I think I can teach the subjects I will offer.

 Steel Fabrication:

-I hold the following AWS national certifications in that field:
+I held the following AWS national certifications in the Steel Fabrication field: (I am now retired, but still teaching.)

-Among the classes I taught through the Community Colleges were a welding theory course, a print reading course, and a “CWI prep Class” geared to enable people to pass a national exam for certified welding inspectors.
-In the Industry, I taught those same classes, but also taught a “CWS prep Class”, remedial math, metallurgy for welders, and shop safety.
-Training for CWS and CWI personnel became an industry specialty for me: they needed certified welding supervisors and certified welding inspectors.
+For a few years, I taught welding theory, print reading, and a “CWI prep Class” in the Community Colleges.
+The latter class enabled people to pass a national exam for Certified Welding Inspectors.
+I taught those same classes in the industry, but also taught a “CWS prep Class.”
+Because there was some math involved in the inspection and supervision certifications, I added still other classes.
+They included remedial math, metallurgy for welders, and shop safety.
+Training for CWS and CWI personnel became an industry specialty for me.
+The company needed Certified Welding Supervisors and Certified Welding Inspectors.

 Lutherie:

-I have been building violin-family instruments for the last 20 years, including violins, violas, cellos, double basses, and five-string variants of each of those categories.
+I have built violin-family instruments for the last 23 years, and I continue to do so.
+When people say, “the violin-family” they usually mean “violins, violas, cellos, and double basses.”
+(Double basses are technically part of the “viol family,” but I won’t quibble.)
+I now specialize in five-string variants of each of those categories.
 (See them here, and here.)

-I have written books about the processes involved in building and repairing those instruments, and (possibly most important) I have personally taught others to build those instruments, which they successfully completed.
+I wrote books about the processes involved in building and repairing those instruments.
+Most importantly, I have personally taught others to build those instruments.
+They successfully completed violins, violas, and cellos.
+(No doubles basses, yet.)
+I taught some in person, and others by distance learning.

-On my own (and just because I want to) I have consistently taught whatever I knew in lutherie (stringed instrument making and repair) to anyone willing to learn.
+I teach whatever I know in lutherie (stringed instrument making and repair) to anyone willing to learn.
+That is just what I do, in all areas.
+I am a teacher.

 Other Training: